linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

  ● In contrast to bonds or money market instruments, they do not promise a fixed payment

- · Stock owners receive dividends, that go up and down depending on the firm's profitability Common stocks entitle their owners to one vote at the corporate annual meeting (e.g. executive compensation) · Stocks are fairly liquid, though not as liquid as US Treasury T-bills They are traded daily on [[An Introduction to Equity Markets|stock exchanges]], such as the NYSE Nasdaq, London Stock Exchange etc.
+ · Stock owners receive dividends, that go up and down depending on the firm's profitability Common stocks entitle their owners to one vote at the corporate annual meeting (e.g. executive compensation) · Stocks are fairly liquid, though not as liquid as US Treasury T-bills They are traded daily on [stock exchanges](../Financial%20Engineering/An%20Introduction%20to%20Equity%20Markets.md), such as the NYSE Nasdaq, London Stock Exchange etc.
 # Market Indexes (Chapter 2 of BKM)

 Dow Jones index covers 30 blue chip corporations and has been reported since 1896.
 Price-weighted average, i.e. it assigns higher weight to stocks with a higher price. · S&P 500 covers approximately the 500 largest U.S. corporations.
-It will drop some of the top 5 o 0 companies and add others to maintain even industry representation. ● Value-weighted average, i.e. companies with greater market value receive higher weight Both are price indexes, i.e. they reflect changes in stock prices but not dividends, which also contribute to [[Assets|returns]]
+It will drop some of the top 5 o 0 companies and add others to maintain even industry representation. ● Value-weighted average, i.e. companies with greater market value receive higher weight Both are price indexes, i.e. they reflect changes in stock prices but not dividends, which also contribute to [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md)
 # Dow Jones Industrials Index

  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/f6331905cbbb1b33888b54a44d4ea8131807b6fb24caf2d6667499fe9ceca4ea.jpg)
-Source: BKM.Table 2.4 Pflueger ([[Credit Market Solutions|UChicago]] - Harris)
+Source: BKM.Table 2.4 Pflueger ([UChicago](../Credit%20Markets/Credit%20Market%20PSETS/Credit%20Market%20Solutions.md) - Harris)
 # Data Question

-How much did the US [[Hedge Fund Strategies|stock market]] change on “taper tantrum" date June 19, 2013 (in %)?
+How much did the US [stock market](../Financial%20Markets/Financial%20Engineering%20and%20Arbitrage%20in%20the%20Financial%20Markets/PART%20III%20THE%20PLAYERS/Chapter%2012%20-%20Hedge%20Fund%20Strategies/Hedge%20Fund%20Strategies.md) change on “taper tantrum" date June 19, 2013 (in %)?
 How much did emerging market stocks change on June 19, 2013?
 How much did developed market stocks change on June 29, 2013?

-Hint: Use data from the MSCl Indexes , use gross [[Assets|returns]] to include dividends
+Hint: Use data from the MSCl Indexes , use gross [returns](../Financial%20Markets/Financial%20Asset%20Pricing%20Theory%20Overview/Chapter%203%20-%20%20Assets,%20Portfolios,%20and%20Arbitrage/Assets.md) to include dividends
 # Derivatives

-[[Chapter 9 Arbitrage and Hedging With Options|Derivatives]] are contracts between two parties
+[Derivatives](../Financial%20Markets/Financial%20Trading%20and%20Markets/Chapter%209%20Arbitrage%20and%20Hedging%20With%20Options.md) are contracts between two parties

-[[Chapter 9 Arbitrage and Hedging With Options|Derivatives]] arebased on the prices of other financial market instruments, such as bond or stock prices
+[Derivatives](../Financial%20Markets/Financial%20Trading%20and%20Markets/Chapter%209%20Arbitrage%20and%20Hedging%20With%20Options.md) arebased on the prices of other financial market instruments, such as bond or stock prices

-Example: A call option that pays out if the Apple [[Chapter 16 - Black–Scholes Model|stock price]] reaches \$250on11/1/2019.
+Example: A call option that pays out if the Apple [stock price](../Financial%20Engineering/Derivatives/Part%20IV%20-%20Options/Chapter%2016%20-%20Black–Scholes%20Model.md) reaches \$250on11/1/2019.
 # Treasury Inflation-Protected Securities (TIPS) (Chapter 14)

 The US Federal government also borrows using TIPS

-Payments on TIPS are tied to the [[Pricing an Inflation Swap|Consumer Price Index]] (CPl).
-Both principal and [[Realized Returns|coupon payments]] increase with the C PI
+Payments on TIPS are tied to the [Consumer Price Index](../Financial%20Instruments/Pricing%20an%20Inflation%20Swap.md) (CPl).
+Both principal and [coupon payments](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%203/Realized%20Returns.md) increase with the C PI

-Therefore, the interest rate on these bonds is a real [[Black Scholes Derivation|risk-free rate]]
+Therefore, the interest rate on these bonds is a real [risk-free rate](../Financial%20Instruments/Black%20Scholes%20Derivation.md)

-Break even [[War Economies and Hyperinflation|inflation]] is defined as the difference between a nominal Treasury and TiPS rate with the same [[Hedging Strategies with Forwards|time to maturity]]
+Break even [inflation](../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) is defined as the difference between a nominal Treasury and TiPS rate with the same [time to maturity](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Hedging%20Strategies%20with%20Forwards.md)

-It is the [[War Economies and Hyperinflation|inflation]] rate that would make an investor break even (i.e. earn the same return) on both bonds ex post.
+It is the [inflation](../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) rate that would make an investor break even (i.e. earn the same return) on both bonds ex post.

-Nominal return Realreturn = = yield [[War Economies and Hyperinflation|Inflation]]
+Nominal return Realreturn = = yield [Inflation](../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md)
 # TIPS Cash Flows

  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/3a1cf1b2d3752538d364c0dd5be8b94a03ab666e4ae38ffb327a34f075b20b30.jpg)

-Question: If you are a [[Uses of Interest Rate Swaps|pension fund]] with [[Chinese Financial System|inflation-indexed]] liabilities, do youprefer to receive or pay T lPS?
+Question: If you are a [pension fund](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2013/Uses%20of%20Interest%20Rate%20Swaps.md) with [inflation-indexed](../Chinese%20Financial%20System.md) liabilities, do youprefer to receive or pay T lPS?
 # Maturity of Outstanding TIPS 1997-2008

  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/2d44475d14ce39976c6ffb169026006ec437989cefe52a1b302915f4aed47c9a.jpg)